Rectangular Matrix Additions in Low and High Temperatures: Introduction

-The eigenvectors of $AA^{*}, A^{*}A$, $BB^{*}, B^{*}B$ are distributed uniformly, and so are eigenvectors of $CC^{*}, C^{*}C$.
-Hence the nontrivial randomness of $C$ is about its singular values.
-Also, because of the singular value decomposition in (\ref{eq_invariance}), we can replace the parameter matrix $Z$ by the form in (\ref{eq_diagzmatrix}), where $z_{1},...,z_{M}$ are its singular values.
-Therefore, we can rewrite the matrix Fourier transform of $A$ in (\ref{eq_matrixfouriertransform}) as a function $\B(\Vec{a};z_{1},...,z_{M};\theta,N)$, such that
+The eigenvectors of $AA^{*}$, $A^{*}A$, $BB^{*}$, $B^{*}B$ are distributed uniformly, and so are the eigenvectors of $CC^{*}$, $C^{*}C$.
+Therefore, the nontrivial randomness of $C$ is about its singular values.
+Also, by the singular value decomposition in~\eqref{eq_invariance}, it suffices to take the parameter matrix $X$ of the form where $x_{1},\dots,x_{N}\in \R$.
+Therefore, we can rewrite the matrix Fourier transform of $A$ in~\eqref{eq_matrixfouriertransform} as a function $B(\vec{a},x_{1},\dots,x_{N};\theta,N,M)$ for $\theta=1$, such that